 Talk.
 Give.
 Store.
 Write.

-Congratulations, you bought life insurance or mortgage protection.
+Congratulations, you bought life insurance or mortgage protection life insurance.
 Purchasing either life insurance or mortgage protection life insurance (mortgage protection) is an important financial safety net for you and your family.
 You think you’re done, right?
 Actually there are several more steps you should take.
 We have compiled the top 4 things you must do after buying life insurance life insurance or mortgage protection.

 Although it’s tempting to just file-and-forget it, there are a few important things you should do right away after buying insurance.This way, in the event of a tragedy, the claims process will go smoothly.
 Your family will be able to easily and quickly receive the money you want them to have.